 Whether you’re starting out, or you’re a hoppiest photographer already, you will need advice and tips.
-Even if you’re a pro shooting with a full-frame camera and has a huge collection of lenses at your disposal, there will still be tips and tricks out there to expand your skillset.
+Even if you’re a pro shooting with a full-frame camera and have a huge collection of lenses at your disposal, there will still be tips and tricks out there to expand your skillset.
 Photography websites are a very handy place to go for all kinds of information.

-To make your life easier, I have put together this list of top 10 photography websites.
+To make your life easier, I have put together this list of the top 11 photography websites.
 Some will offer you photography news; others will give you tutorials, gear reviews, and educational stuff, also some will provide a forum where you can discuss various photography tasks and get the proper help you need.

 Photography websites list

 Fstoppers is an online community aimed at educating and inspiring photographers, videographers, and creative professionals.
-Started in 2010 by founders Patrick Hall and Lee Morris, Fstoppers has grown into one of the top resources for photography lighting, gear reviews, business tips, behind the scenes, and industry news.
+Started in 2010 by founders Patrick Hall and Lee Morris, Fstoppers has grown into one of the top resources for photography lighting, gear reviews, business tips, behind-the-scenes, and industry news.

 Today the website reaches over 1.5 million photographers and averages around 6 million pageviews a month.
 Fstoppers has been featured on NPR, The Huffington Post, Resource Magazine, Mashable, Gizmodo, Tech Crunch, Geek.com, Facebook Business, Vimeo Staff Picks, Adobe, Life Hacker, ABC News, BuzzFeed, and many other industry-leading news outlets.